 Paul M. Franke, Jr. was born in Gulfport, Mississippi.
-He attended the University of Mississippi and graduated from the University of Southern Mississippi with a bachelor of Science Degree in 1961.
+He attended the University of Mississippi and graduated from the University of Southern Mississippi with a Bachelor of Science Degree in 1961.
 He served in, and was honorably discharged from, the United States Marine Corps.
 Paul attended the University of Mississippi School of Law, transferring and thereafter receiving his law degree from Mississippi College School of Law in 1966 at which time he was admitted to the Mississippi State Bar.
 In November 2012, Mississippi College School of Law presented him with an Honorary Master of Laws Degree.

-In 1966, he was named as an Administrative Judge with the Mississippi Worker’s Compensation Commission, and in March 1969 he was appointed to serve a six year term as one of its three Commissioners.
+In 1966, he was named an Administrative Judge with the Mississippi Worker’s Compensation Commission, and in March 1969 he was appointed to serve a six year term as one of its three Commissioners.